GET A FREE CONSULTATION

 Contact or Call Aviva Today @ 877-351-1933 for a

-Example 1: Damaged drywall behind a kitchen cabinet.
-How does a homeowner replace the damaged drywall without completely removing the cabinets?
-This is what I call collateral damage.
+Example 1: Damaged drywall behind kitchen cabinets.
+How can a homeowner replace the affected drywall without entirely removing the cabinets?
+This is what we refer to as incidental damage.

-Example 2: If you remove a kitchen countertop, it is necessary to remove the backsplash as well.
+Example 2: When removing a kitchen countertop, it’s necessary to also remove the backsplash.

-Example 3: If there is water on the floor and the baseboard gets soaked the water mitigation company must remove the board to make sure no moisture is left between the wall and the baseboard which, if not mitigated could result in the mold growing behind the baseboard.
+Example 3: If water accumulates on the floor and soaks the baseboard, a water mitigation company must remove the board to ensure no moisture remains between the wall and baseboard, preventing potential mold growth behind the baseboard.

-Do you have a Water Leak Causing Water Damage in your home?
-If so, please call our office for a FREE consultation and inspection.
-You need an adjuster who is on YOUR side and will put YOUR best interest ahead of the insurance company’s best interest.
-Make sense?
+Are you dealing with water damage due to a leak in your home?
+If so, please contact our office for a FREE consultation and inspection.
+You need an adjuster who prioritizes YOUR interests over those of the insurance company.
+Sound reasonable?

 Call our office.
 We are ready to discuss your claim now.
 877-351-1933